sachinsu/sachinsu.github.io/work_journal/software.md

             - Leader: Machine that handles write requests to the data store.
             - Followers: Machines that are replicas of the leader node, and cater to read requests.

+- Web fingerprinting - Fingerprinting is a more sophisticated approach to identify a user among millions of others.
+It works by studying your web browser and hardware configuration.
+Many websites use a fingerprinting library to generate a unique ID.
+This library collects data from multiple JavaScript APIs offered by your web browser.
+For example, websites can see web browser version, number of CPUs on your device, screen size, number of touchpoints, video/audio codecs, operating system and many other details that you would not want a typical news website to see.
+All of these values are combined to generate a unique ID.
+Surprisingly, each user’s device and browser specifications differ so much that they get a unique ID among millions.